kevinmcaleer/kevsrobots.com/source/micropython/00_intro.md

 ---

-> ## Another asside
+> ## Another aside
 >
-> Assides are also highlighed in sections, but in an alternative colour {:.bg-blue}
+> Asides are also highlighed in sections, but in an alternative colour {:.bg-blue}

 ---